Manage software updates in Intune

-In the Intune console, you can use the OMA-URI settings of a custom policy to configure the commercial ID.
+In Intune, you can use the OMA-URI settings of a custom policy to configure the commercial ID.
 For details, see Intune policy settings for Windows 10 devices in Microsoft Intune.

 The OMA-URI (case sensitive) path for configuring the commercial ID is: ./Vendor/MSFT/DMClient/Provider/MS DM Server/CommercialID

 For example, you can use the following values in Add or edit OMA-URI Setting:

 - Setting Description: Configuring commercial ID for Windows Analytics solutions

 - Value: <Use the GUID shown on the Windows Telemetry tab in your OMS workspace>